spack/spack/lib/spack/docs/packaging_guide.rst

 ``spack create``
 ~~~~~~~~~~~~~~~~~~~~~

-The ``spack create`` command takes the drudgery out of making
+The ``spack create`` command takes the tedium out of making packages.
-packages.
-It generates boilerplate code that conforms to Spack's idea
-of what a package should be, so that you can focus on getting your
+It generates boilerplate code for you, so that you can focus on
-pacakge working.
+getting your package build working.

 All you need is the URL to a tarball you want to package: